 This class of molecules ranges from small sugar molecules to large polysaccharides.
 Simple sugars or monosaccharides are the monomers of carbohydrates.
 They generally have a molecular formula that is some multiple of CH2O.

-For example, the sugar fructose also has the chemical formula C6H12O6 but it differs structurally from glucose.
+For example, fructose also has the chemical formula C6H12O6, but it differs structurally from glucose.
 Slight changes in structure give isomers different properties, most notably how they would react with other molecules.
 This difference for instance is why fructose is much sweeter than glucose.

 Earlier, we mentioned an enzyme that breaks down the sugar lactose.
 That enzyme is called lactase.
 Note that most names for sugars end in -ose and for enzymes, end in -ase.

 Monosaccharides, particularly glucose, are the main fuel for cellular work.
 Energy is released when bonds are broken and glucose, due to its simple structure, provides an immediate energy source to cells.
 Cells also make use of their carbon skeleton as material for making other kinds of organic molecules.

 When two monosaccharide monomers are linked by means of a dehydration reaction, a disaccharide is formed.
 Sucrose is the most common disaccharide, and it is made by joining glucose with fructose.
 Transported in the plant sap, sucrose provides energy and raw materials to all parts of the plant.
 We can extract sucrose from the stems of sugarcane or roots of sugar beets to use as table sugar.